MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Invoke-MgBetaCreateOrGetCommunicationOnlineMeeting.md

 Create an onlineMeeting object with a custom specified external ID.
 If the external ID already exists, this API will return the onlineMeeting object with that external ID.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgCreateOrGetCommunicationOnlineMeeting](/powershell/module/Microsoft.Graph.CloudCommunications/Invoke-MgCreateOrGetCommunicationOnlineMeeting?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded1 (Default)